EveCharbie/EyeDentify3d/paper/paper.md

 [documentation](https://evecharbie.github.io/EyeDentify3d).

-Finally, `EyeDentify3D` enables visualisation of the classified gaze data and extraction/export of metrics related to the behaviors (e.g., duration, time ratio spent in each behavior, number of occurrences, saccade amplitude, smooth pursuit trajectory length, etc.).
+Finally, `EyeDentify3D` enables visualisation of the classified gaze data and extraction/export of metrics related to the behaviors (e.g., mean duration, time ratio spent in each behavior, number of occurrences, saccade amplitude, smooth pursuit trajectory length, etc.).

 # Note on the implementation
 We believe that the choices made in `EyeDentify3D` are the most suitable for the analysis of gaze behavior in 3D space (especially in sporting context).
-However, we are very open to implement other identification methods in the future.
+However, we are very open to implement other identification methods that might be more suitable in other application contexts.

 # Acknowledgements
 This project was supported by a Research and Creative Activity grant from Bishop’s University.